rahgun04/VLSI_Lab_1/README.md

 **_Step 3: Generate simulation output and view waveforms_**

 Make sure that you have the following in place:
-* the testbench file lfsr4_tb.sv is in ./SRC
+* the testbench file lfsr4_tb.sv is in ./SRC;
-* the layout Verilog file lfsr4_layout.v has the timescale statement added
+* the PnR Verilog file lfsr4_soc.v has the timescale statement added;
-* the Makefile available in your design folder
+* the Makefile available in your design folder.

 Then enter:
 ```bash